riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 1. **InitialViewController**
     - _serves as a start menu and launches the game view controller._
 2. **GameLogicViewController**
-    - _responsible for managing the buttons, player turns, and checking if a player has won yet, launching the game over view controller, and passing the game result to it._
+    - _responsible for managing the buttons, player turns, and checking if a player has won yet, launching the Game Over View Controller, and passing the game result to it._
 3. **GameOverViewController**
     - _responsible for showing the game result, and giving an option to restart the game or go back to the initial view._